 We are looking for talented postdocs, graduate students and undergraduate students with independent drive and expertise in biology, physics, mathematics, or engineering.
 Projects are available in both computational neuroscience and quantitative microbiology.
 We emphasize a strong interdisciplinary atmosphere in the lab, where microbiologists, neuroscientists, molecular biologists, physicists and mathematicians can take risks and be creative.

-Postdocs: If you are interested please send to Thierry by email your CV, a summary of past research, a description of why you are interested in a particular project, and the contact info for 3 references.
+Graduate and undergraduate students: if you are interested in the lab please send to Thierry by email your CV, a summary of past research, a description of why you are interested in the lab.
+Postdoc applicants: please send also the contact info for 3 references.

-Graduate students applying to Yale: If you are thinking of applying to the Yale graduate school, we recommend checking out the Physics, Engineering, and Biology (PEB) program, which is an umbrella program available to all graduate students interested in the interface between biology and physics.
-You can join the PEB by first joining either the Physics Graduate program or the Biological and Biomedical Sciences (BBS) program, which encompasses tracks like the Interdepartmental Neuroscience Program (INP); Computational Biology and Bioinformatics(CBB); Biochemistry, Biophysics, and Structural Biology (BBSB); and Molecular Cell Biology, Genetics and Development (MCGD).
+For those of you who are thinking of applying to the Yale graduate school, we recommend checking out the Physics, Engineering, and Biology (PEB) program, which is an umbrella program available to all graduate students interested in the interface between biology and physics.
+You can join the PEB by first joining either the Physics Graduate program or the Biological and Biomedical Sciences (BBS) program, which encompasses tracks like the Interdepartmental Neuroscience Program (INP); Computational Biology and Bioinformatics(CBB); Biochemistry, Quantitative Biology, Biophysics, and Structural Biology (BQBS); and Molecular Cell Biology, Genetics and Development (MCGD).